 The report said 43 per cent of people in the region had put off making a personal injury claim so as not be contribute to ‘compensation culture’ – the highest of any English region – whilst 66 per cent of those questioned admitting feeling resentful to those who do make claims, as they expect their own insurance premiums to go up.

-However, Mr Gordon says rare and extreme cases often focussed upon by sections of the media have not given a fair impression of the industry, which more often than not helps people rebuild their lives after life-changing accidents and injuries.
+However, Mr Moore says rare and extreme cases often focussed upon by sections of the media have not given a fair impression of the industry, which more often than not helps people rebuild their lives after life-changing accidents and injuries.

 He added: “It is important to stress that as personal injury specialists, we only take on cases in which we are satisfied that a client has suffered a genuine injury which could and should have been avoided.
 It has to have been someone else’s fault, and an injury which could have been avoided with due care.
 There are very strict rules and codes of conduct for personal injury solicitors to follow.